 The selected reporters will be responsible for writing four articles over the course of a 12 month period that we will publish on the New America website (or other platforms, if possible, including with our national media partners).
 The article topics can encompass many issue areas that are not inherently weather-related but play an important role in resilience, including local political, economic, and social issues facing the area and how they interact with resilience to the weather.
 In fact, we welcome complex, multi-sectoral analysis.

 We will award the selected reporters a $10,000 financial stipend, given in two installments, which will supplement the incomes they already receive from their current jobs.
 As such, the expectation is that the awardees should continue their existing professional commitments during the 12 month award period.
 Further, our hope is that the research and writing for the award will also contribute to the current work of the reporter at their respective media organization, and vice versa.

-We are currently looking for local reporters who live and work in the following nine states the Weather Eye project has focused on: Massachusetts, Maine, Oklahoma, Texas, Missouri, North Dakota, Kansas, Pennsylvania, and Kentucky.
+We are currently looking for local reporters who live and work in the following nine states the Weather Eye project has focused on: Massachusetts, Maine, Oklahoma, Texas, Missouri, North Dakota, Kansas, Pennsylvania, Kentucky, and Florida.

 Who Should Apply

 The ideal candidates will be reporters at a local news outlet – think Tulsa World, rather than the New York Times – who can show a professional interest in reporting on weather, natural disasters, or local resilience.
 They must be well published and be able to show their ability to write in-depth reports.

 Freelance writers will be considered on a case by case basis, but they must live in the area they wish to report on and show that they have published writing, preferably in a local, credible news organization.